 I explore the nature and impact of scientific and technological change, informed by a background and expertise in complex systems.
 My work involves research and popular writing on these topics and ranges from quantitative science of science, how interdisciplinary thinking is changing the way we innovate, and how technological progress affects scientific discovery.

-My research within these areas includes the examination of the science of science, nature of productivity and prosocial behavior within cities, the structure and function of networks, and the mathematics of popular culture.
+My research within these areas includes the examination of the science of science, the nature of productivity and prosocial behavior within cities, the structure and function of networks, and the mathematics of popular culture.

 I also created something called The Milky Way Transit Authority – a map of our galaxy in the style of a subway map – which you might have heard of.